basiliscos/dot-files/articles/rotor-v0.09.md

 That is much more convenient, since `link_client_plugin_t` is included out of the box to the `rotor::actor_base_t`.
-Nevertheless, it's not enough you want to have, because it does not answers two important questions: 1) When actors linking is performed (and it's co-question -- when actors **unlinking** is performed)?
+Nevertheless, it's not enough you want to have, because it does not answers important questions: 1) When actors linking is performed (and it's co-question -- when actors **unlinking** is performed)?
 2) What will happen if the target actor (aka "server") does not exist or rejects linking?
 3) What will happen if the target actor decides to shut self down, when there are linked to it clients?